uclaacm/hackschool-f18/session-6-frontend-dynamic-content/README.md

 Let's try to COMPOSE a post on this page.
 After you've done so, what do you notice?

-Today you've learned how to write a React form and use fetch to get data from backend that we have access to!
+Today you've learned how to write a React form and use fetch to request data from our own server!
 Unfortunately, this is all we have time for today.
 Get started on the rest of the blog!!!

 ## Finishing the Blog App

 With the frontend-template project we've been working on in today's workshop, all of the backend code has been provided to you.
-However, there are some gaps in the frontend code that need to be completed.
+However, there are some features in the frontend code that need to be completed.
 In the `api.js` there are additional functions that use fetch that need to be implemented.

-Finally, yes we know that the blog doesn't look particularly amazing.
-We're counting on you to transform the version of the blog we've given you using what you've learned about CSS animations, flexbox, and React!
-This is your chance to transform the blog into something personalized that you can be proud of!
+Finally, we know that the blog doesn't look particularly amazing.
+We're counting on you to transform the version of the blog we've provided into something amazing and personal to you.
+Draw from what you've learned about CSS animations, flexbox, and React throughout the quarter (along with cool stuff you might have learned on your own)!
+This is your chance to transform the blog into a project that you can be proud of!

-You'll have the next few weeks to fill out the remaining code to get all of the features of the blog app working.